 Ownership of CompX.
-The following table and footnotes set forth the beneficial ownership, as of the record date, of the CompX class A common stock held by each of our directors, each named executive officer and all of our directors and executive officers as a group.
+The following table and footnotes set forth the beneficial ownership, as of the record date, of the CompX class A common stock held by each of our directors, each named executive officer (which include two former executive officers) and all of our current directors and executive officers as a group.
 All information is taken from or based upon ownership filings made by such individuals or entities with the SEC or upon information provided by such individuals or entities.

 CompX Class A Common Stock

+Amount and Nature of Percent of

-Name of Beneficial Owner Amount and Nature of Beneficial Ownership (1) Percent of Class (1)
+Name of Beneficial Owner Beneficial Ownership (1) Class (1)

-Thomas E. Barry -0- (2) -0-
+Thomas E. Barry 1,000 (2) -0-

-Norman S. Edelcup 12,000 (2)

-Loretta J. Feehan 1,000 (2)
+Loretta J. Feehan 3,000 (2)

+Elisabeth C. Fisher 1,000 (2) -0-

-William J. Lindquist -0- (2) -0-
+Robert D. Graham -0- (2) -0-

 W. Hayden McIlroy -0- (2) -0-

-Bobby D. O'Brien 1,300 (2)

-Mary A. Tidlund -0- (2) -0-
+Mary A. Tidlund 1,000 (2) -0-

-Steven L. Watson 16,000 (2)

-Robert D. Graham -0- (2) -0-

 Kelly D. Luttmer 200 (2)

+Andrew B. Nace -0- (2)

+Bobby D. O'Brien 3,300 (2)(3)

 Gregory M. Swalwell -0- (2) -0-

+Steven L. Watson 18,000 (2)(3)

-Directors and executive officers as a group (14 persons) 30,500 (2)
+Current directors and executive officers as a group (17 persons) 6,200 (2)

-\ Less than 1%.
+^{} Less than 1%.

 - (1) Beneficial ownership as reported in the above table has been determined in accordance with Rule 13d-3 under the Securities Exchange Act, and is not necessarily indicative of beneficial ownership for any other purpose.
 Except as otherwise noted, the listed individuals or group have sole investment power and sole voting power as to all shares set forth opposite their names.
-The percentages are based on 2,404,107 shares of CompX class A common stock outstanding as of the record date. - NL directly owns all of the 10 million outstanding shares of CompX class B common stock.
+The percentages are based on 2,419,107 shares of CompX class A common stock outstanding as of the record date. - NL directly owns all of the 10 million outstanding shares of CompX class B common stock.
 Each share of CompX class B common stock entitles the holder to one vote on all matters except the election of directors, on which each share is entitled to ten votes.
 In certain instances, shares of CompX class B common stock are automatically convertible into shares of CompX class A common stock.
 NL directly holds approximately 86.7% of the combined voting power of the outstanding shares of CompX class A and B common stock (approximately 98.4% for the election of directors).
-All of our directors and executive officers as a group do not own more than 1% of our combined class A and class B common stock. - (2) Each of our directors or executive officers disclaims beneficial ownership of any shares of CompX class A or B common stock, except to the extent he or she has a pecuniary interest in such shares, if any.
+All of our directors and executive officers as a group do not own more than 1% of our combined class A and class B common stock. - (2) Each of our directors or executive officers disclaims beneficial ownership of any shares of CompX class A or B common stock, except to the extent he or she has a pecuniary interest in such shares, if any. - (3) Stock ownership information for Mr. O'Brien and Mr. Watson is as of January 20, 2017 and May 26, 2016, respectively, the last day on which they served as one of our executive officers.